gty111/gLLM/README.md

 ## What is gLLM?

-Integreted with features like **continuous batching**, **paged attention**, **prefix caching** and **pipeline parallelism**, gLLM provides basic functionality (offline/online inference and interactive chat) to support large language model inference. gLLM provides **equivalent** offline/online inference speed with mainstream inference engine and **minimal** code base.
+Integreted with features like **continuous batching**, **paged attention**, **chunked prefill**, **prefix caching** and **pipeline parallelism**, gLLM provides basic functionality (offline/online inference and interactive chat) to support large language model inference. gLLM provides **equivalent** offline/online inference speed with mainstream inference engine and **minimal** code base.
 You can also see gLLM as a LLM inference playground for doing experiment or academic research.

 *Latest News* :fire:
+- [2025/03/15]: Chunked prefill has been integrated.
+You can input any length of text you want :hugs:
 - [2025/03/01]: Pipeline parallelism has been integrated.
-You can run any size of model you want :laughing: .
+You can run any size of model you want :laughing:
-- [2025/02/27]: We apply numerous optimizations which lowers CPU overhead a lot :clap: !
+- [2025/02/27]: We apply numerous optimizations which lowers CPU overhead a lot :clap:

 ### Install gLLM